 The Staff Pension Scheme currently hedges its interest rate and inflation exposure by reference to the trustee funding basis.

 A portfolio of interest rate swaps and zero-coupon inflation swaps is held to provide protection against the effect of falling interest rates leading to increased Risk Margin and Solvency Capital Requirements, while providing additional protection against the risk of future inflation leading to higher than anticipated operating costs.
 This portfolio is also used to align overall balance sheet sensitivity within target levels.

 SE plc also maintains an equity hedging strategy which combines a portfolio of put options and a Unit Matching programme.
 Unit Matching is targeted to hedge a proportion of expected fee income over the medium term, with rebalancing being reviewed quarterly.
-The portfolio of puts are held and rebalanced on an annual basis to reduce residual equity risk with a current target of reducing equity risk exposure to c. £700m.
+The portfolio of puts are held and rebalanced on an annual basis to ensure residual equity risk remains below our limit for equity exposure.